To make money, you have to sell something! There is no other way to do it.

-My point is that if you are really good with your hands, and have a creative mind, you could inadvertently come up with blockbuster money-spinners.
-It is time to turn your passion into moneymaking vocation.
+My point is that if you are really good with your hands, and have a creative mind, you could come up with blockbuster money-spinners.
+It is time to turn your passion into a moneymaking vocation.

-Once the Beanie Babies become less alluring and lose their appeals, sell them!
+Once the Beanie Babies become less alluring and lose their appeal, sell them!
 The same can apply to coins, stamps, or beer cans.
 Once the love is over, it is time to ring in the cash register.

 Obviously, some items are going to fetch more than the rest, but they all represent a good source of income.
 So, put together your collection and head out to Etsy, Ruby Lane or Artfire.

-16. Used Goods
+16. Used goods

 It can work to your advantage if you happen to be a habitual shopper.
 Just make sure that you turn to the right places (yard sales, thrift stores) and buy the stuff cheap (used/old items).

-Or, you could turn to the neighborhood flea markets, which probably work better if your products quality can only be assured through physical or visual inspection.
+Or, you could turn to the neighborhood flea markets, which probably work better if your product’s quality can only be assured through physical or visual inspection.

 Overhead is low (online marketplace is virtually free and a table at the flea-market costs $25 – $60).

-No one in the real world has become millionaire doing just that, but it can be decent money and you are doing what you like while you enjoy the extra income.
+No one in the real world has become a millionaire doing just that, but it can be decent money and you are doing what you like while you enjoy the extra income.

-17. Rooms in Your Home
+17. Rooms in your home

 Don’t just sit on the idea!
 Act now and reap the reward over a spare room that you have no use for, anyway.

-18. Blood, Plasma and Biological Materials
+18. Blood, plasma and biological materials

 If donating blood or plasma does not sound too daunting for you, you could get cash from blood banks doing exactly that.
 In the same way, good cash for sperm donated to sperm banks, and eggs to fertility clinics.